What Is Project-Based Learning?

 PBL gives students ownership of their learning, as well as the pleasure of discovering topics in connection with their real contexts, and with concrete goals.

 The time you and your students spend in PBL is probably a great investment because it provides students with useful competencies they will not lose after the final test, and which they will bring with them in their entire school career (with no need to use the extra time to repeat lessons they forgot!).
-And, besides this, PBL provides students with access to deep, meaningful knowledge and skills they will need -and use- at many times in their LIFE.
+And, besides this, PBL provides students with access to deep, meaningful knowledge and skills they will need – and use – many times in their life.

 Planning a new activity and employing any method as a novice requires more time than just re-offering your students what has already been prepared.
 The first time you did something, you invested time in activities that are now basically “ready-to-go;” you feel familiar with them because the materials are already there.